-The following benefits will be disregarded for the calculation of income: Personal Independence Payments; Carers Allowance; and Disability Living Allowance.
+The following benefits will be disregarded for the calculation of income: Personal Independence Payments; Carers Allowance; Child Benefit and Disability Living Allowance.
+They will however be included within any calculations of savings.

 Lump sums received by a 'regular' or 'reservist' member of the British Armed Forces, as compensation for an injury or disability sustained on active service will be disregarded.
 This is in keeping with the Mole Valley Armed Forces Community Covenant September 2013.
 For the purposes of this policy the definition of 'regular' and 'reserve' forces will reflect the definition set out in section 374 of the Armed Forces Act 2006.